cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ### The Critical Root Zone

 In this example, the critical root zone extends 20 feet from the base of the tree.
-You can dig into the ground in the outer half of the critical root zone (between 10 to 20 feet from the base of the tree or the green zone in this example).
+You can dig into the ground in the outer half of the critical root zone (in this example: between 10 to 20 feet from the base of the tree or the green zone).

 #### ¼ Critical Root Zone&nbsp;

-The ¼ critical root zone or the red zone in this example extends 5 feet (¼ of 20 feet) out from the base of the tree on the ground level.
-You cannot dig in this zone, because it will damage the trees roots.
+The ¼ critical root zone (in this example: the red zone) extends 5 feet (¼ of 20 feet) out from the base of the tree on the ground level.
+You will damage the tree's roots if you dig in this zone.&nbsp;

 #### ½ Critical Root Zone

-The ½ critical root zone or the yellow zone in this example lies between 5 feet from the base of the tree and 10 feet from the base of the tree.
-You cannot dig in deeper than 4 inches into the soil in this zone.
+The ½ critical root zone (in this example: the yellow zone) lies between 5 and 10 feet from the base of the tree.
+You can only dig 4 inches into the soil in this zone.&nbsp;

 ---

 ## Heritage trees

-Heritage trees are highly protected by the city of Austin in order to preserve the natural beauty of the city.
-If your tree is 24 inches or more in diameter and one of the following species, then navigating the critical root zone may be difficult due to its size and you may not be able to remove it:
+You may not be able to remove heritage trees because they are highly protected by the City of Austin in order to preserve their natural beauty.
+Navigating the critical root zone of heritage trees may be difficult if the trees are 24 inches or more in diameter and one of the species on the list below.&nbsp;

 * All Oaks
 * Arizona Walnut